 - Follow the installation wizard till the end.

-- Once the Go gets installed on your system, you can check
+- Once the Go gets installed on your system, you can check whether it is correctly installed or not.
+Open CMD and type the command:

 You are good to go if it shows the version number of the installed software.